-100G single lambda is an optical specification using PAM4 (four-level pulse amplitude modulation) signaling to transmit 100G data stream over one single laser/wavelength.
-It is first standardized by the 100G Lambda MSA (Multisource Agreement), which is an industry consortium with a common focus to provide a new set of optical interface specifications for 100G and 400G applications.
+100G Single Lambda is an optical specification using PAM4 (four-level pulse amplitude modulation) signaling to transmit 100G data streams through a single laser/wavelength.
+It was first standardized by the 100G Lambda MSA (Multi-Source Agreement), an industry consortium whose common focus is to provide a new set of optical interface specifications for 100G and 400G applications.
 The specifications, defined by 100G Lambda MSA, are developed around an optical channel data rate of 100Gb/s, aiming to unlock a cost-effective solution for high-density multi-Terabit switching, routing, and transport networks.
 Transceivers using this specification use 100G PAM4 signaling at 100G per wavelength, reducing optical complexity and cost by reducing the number of optical transmitters and receivers from four to one.

-The new 100G single lambda standard not only reduces the complexity of the optical components inside the modules, but also reduces the cost of 100G links.
-According to IEEE, the ability to support 100G per lambda (wavelength) could reduce the cost of a 100GE optical signal by at least 40% with a single optical lane.
-That means, transition from 4 wavelengths/lambda to one wavelength/lambda results in relative cost reduction over 40%.
+100G Single Lambda not only reduces the complexity of the optical components but also provides cheaper 100G links.
+According to IEEE, the ability to support 100G per λ (wavelength) can reduce the cost of 100GE optical signals by at least 40% with a single optical path.
+This means that the transition from 4 wavelengths/lambda to 1 wavelength/lambda reduces the relative cost by more than 40%.

 As traffic continues to grow, the need for simpler, more cost-effective pluggable optical modules will become the key to transceiver market development, especially in high-speed and high-density applications like 200G and 400G.
-It makes the transition from 100G to 400G applications easier, and reduces the internal complexity of 400G modules, which is more conducive to the development of 100G Ethernet to higher data rates such as 400G.
-At the same time, the fiber count is reduced, which is good for cost-saving.
+100G Single Lambda makes the transition from 100G to 400G applications easier and reduces the internal complexity of 400G modules, which is more conducive to the development of 100G Ethernet to higher data rates such as 400G.
+At the same time, the fiber count is reduced, which contributes to cost savings.

 Since PAM4 modulation has made single-lane 100G possible, upgrading from 100G to 4x 100G becomes a reality.
 For example, the IEEE leveraged 100GBASE-DR for the 400GBASE-DR4 optical standard.
 The 400GBASE-DR4 could break out into four parallel 100GBASE-DR modules and provide 400G connectivity over 500m.
-With 100G Single Lambda transceivers, 400G ports can be easily implemented through 100G breakout connections from a 400G port is easy.
+With 100G Single Lambda transceivers, 400G ports can be easily implemented through 100G breakout connections.

 The 100G Lambda MSA group also helps upgrade the existing IEEE 400G standards.
-In the existing 400G standards, the 400G transceivers rely on 8 lanes of 50G PAM4 optical signals on the LAN-WDM wavelength grid, which have the same issues as 100GBASE-LR4 explained above.
+In the existing 400G standards, the 400G transceivers rely on 8 lanes of 50G PAM4 optical signals on the LAN-WDM wavelength grid, which has the same issues as 100GBASE-LR4 explained above.
 The number of wavelength channels required and the complexity of the multiplexer and demultiplexer seem costly.
-Realizing such shortcoming, the MSA decided to use 100G per wavelength instead of 50G and use four channels on the CWDM wavelength grid with a wider window of tolerance, which provides a lower-cost path for 400G.
+Realizing such shortcomings, the 100G Lambda MSA decided to use 100G per wavelength instead of 50G and use four channels on the CWDM wavelength grid with a wider window of tolerance, which provides a lower-cost path for 400G.